mennamamdouh/Online-Retail-Data-Analysis-using-Analytical-SQL/README.md

 ---

+## Data Exploration ##

+As the data exploration phase is one of the most important phases of any data analytics project, so let's start with.
+This phase lets me understands the key aspects of our retail data such as the size of data, the number of customers that purchased in a specified period, the year we're trying to analyze its data, and the products that are included in this analysis.

+*After some exploration, I've conducted that:*
+1. Total number of records is `12858`.
+2. Our customer network has `110` customers.
+3. The total number of products sold are `2335` products.
+4. We're interested in only one country which is `United Kingdom`.
+5. Our period of interest is between `Jan 11, 2011` and `Sept 9, 2011`
+6. `717` invoices have been made by different customers.

+---

 ## Guiding Questions ##

 The purpose of this analysis is to answer five major questions to help move the business in the right direction.